 Hou Mingwei’s performance in the final was excellent, with a low temperature Spanish pork mousse with multi-layered potatoes side dish that enhanced all the flavours of EU pork.

-The competition prize includes the title of EU Pork, Excellence from Farm to Form campaign ambassador, as well as 10.000 RMB cash prize.
+The competition prize includes the title of EU Pork, Excellence from Farm to Form campaign ambassador.